teamfact/hcp-iot-api-node/README.md

 });
 ```

 When registering a device, the API returns the devices JSON object containing a `token`.
-This is only returned once directly after creation, so it is highly important to store it for later usage.
+This is only returned once directly after creation, so it is important to store it for later usage.
 When using the MMS to send sensor data from a device, this token needs to be passed in as the OAuth token.
+If you do not store the token programatically, it can be reset in the IoT Cockpit.

 # Message Management Service (MMS)